mahdi-yousef/ROS2_Turtlebot3/README.md

-# ROS2 TurtleBot3 — Warehouse Simulation Project
+# ROS2 TurtleBot3 Simulation Project

-A simulated TurtleBot3 Burger operating in a custom warehouse environment — reactive obstacle avoidance, SLAM mapping, and autonomous Nav2 waypoint navigation — built on ROS2 Humble and Gazebo Classic, in Docker on WSL2.
+A simulated TurtleBot3 Burger operating in a custom environment executing reactive obstacle avoidance, SLAM mapping, and autonomous Nav2 waypoint navigation.
+Built on ROS2 Humble and Gazebo Classic in Docker on WSL2.

 ## Contents